juny58/meddy-tenant-booking/README.md

 ## Framework
 Angular 9

-## requirement
+## Requirement
-Lates nodejs and angular cli installed
+Latest nodejs and angular cli installed

 ## Running the project
 Install the dependencies by typing `npm i`.
 Then `ng s -o`.
 It will serve the project in localhost 4200 port.